victorIkeokoro/HospitalRun/README.md

 Logging tool: Log4j

 --------------------------------------------------------------------
-Process of executing om command line
+Process of executing on command line

 ------------------------------------------------------